vitorlofonseca/nyte/README.md

 # Nyte RPG
-RPG eletrônico que simula o funcionamento de um RPG clássico, onde histórias, e itens são gerenciáveis, proporcionando uma customização por parte do narrador para uma jogabilidade variável, de acordo com a vontade dos jogadores.

-Eletronic RPG that simulate the work of a classic RPG, where histories and items are manageable, allowing a customizability to variable jogability, according the players' desires.
+Electronic RPG that simulates the working of classic RPGs, where stories and items are manageable.
+In the classic RPG, the master is the person who tell the stories, and manage all game items (weapons, armors, potions...).
+Nyte allow these funcionalities, making possible the player make a custom story, with custom items.